simondlevy/ArduRust32/README.md

 of the missing object code for the Rust function, but prefacing the ```arduino-cli``` command with a hyphen tells the Makefile to continue to the next step.

-3. Links the Arduino and Rust object code and libraries with an explicit call to the
+3. Links the Arduino and Rust object code and libraries with an explicit call to
-<b>arm-none-eabi-gcc compiler</b>.
+<b>arm-none-eabi-gcc</b>.

 ## Limitations / Future work